ccremer/kubernetes-zfs-provisioner/README.md

 | `ZFS_METRICS_ADDR` | Interface binding address on which to export Prometheus metrics. | `0.0.0.0` |
 | `ZFS_KUBE_CONFIG_PATH` | Kubeconfig file path in which the credentials and API URL are defined. | `` |
 | `ZFS_PROVISIONER_INSTANCE` | The instance name needs to be unique if multiple provisioners are deployed. | `pv.kubernetes.io/zfs` |

-Alternatively, provide a `zfs-provisioner.yaml` file in one of the following locations (first found):
-* /etc/kubernetes
-* /var/lib/kubernetes-zfs-provisioner (default file included in `deb` package)
-* $PWD (current work dir)

-See `packaging/zfs-provisioner.yaml` for the configuration options and defaults.

-See Environment Variables for parameter description.
-Each entry can be overridden via Environment Variables, as they take precedence over the values configured in the YAML file.

 The provisioner instance name is also stored as a ZFS user property in the created dataset of the form `io.kubernetes.pv.zfs:managed_by` for system administrators, but is not